About Ingrid

 Ingrid is not a job board, a course platform, or a mentorship service.
 It does not sell motivation, and it does not tell you what to want.

-What it sells is clarity: a readable, data-led picture of where a profile stands in the market, so the decision stays yours.
+What it sells is clarity.
+It gives a readable, data-led picture of where a profile stands in the market, so the decision stays yours.

 How it works

-Every figure on the site is derived from parsed Indian software job postings.
-From that corpus, Ingrid builds the market-awareness pages you can browse for free: profiles, company types, cities, and industries, each with demand, pay bands, and skill demand laid out in plain terms.
+Every figure on the site comes from real Indian software job postings.
+From that data, Ingrid builds the market-awareness pages you can browse for free.
+They cover profiles, company types, cities, and industries, each with demand, pay bands, and skill demand laid out in plain terms.

 Two tools go further than browsing: